 January 30th is National CTE Awareness Day.
 CTE (Chronic Traumatic Encephalopathy) is a progressive disease of the brain which occurs in individuals with a history of repeated brain trauma, like concussion.
-We tend to see CTE in athletes who have played sports where head injury can occur, such as football or hockey – or winter sports like skiing and skating.
+Although it isn’t always necessarily associated with sports, we do see CTE in athletes who have played sports where head injury can occur, such as football or hockey – or winter sports like skiing and skating.
 And as media focus will be on the upcoming Super Bowl (February 13) and the Winter Olympics (February 4 – 20), we think it’s important to help spread awareness about the disease, its symptoms, and warning signs.

 We’ve talked in the past about what happens to the brain in a concussion.
-Essentially, when a head injury occurs as a result of a collision with a hard object – the ground, the ice, a tree, another person’s head, etc. – the brain moves rapidly back and forth inside the skull causing tissue damage.
+Essentially, when a head injury occurs as a result of a bump, blow, jolt, or a collision with an object (the ground, the ice, a tree, another person’s head, etc.), the brain moves rapidly back and forth inside the skull causing tissue damage.
 In addition, when one part of the brain moves faster or slower than another part during impact, stretching or straining between the brain’s regions occurs, resulting in further damage.

 Medical professionals may describe concussions as a ‘mild’ traumatic brain injury (mTBI) because they are usually not life-threatening, but their effects on day-to-day life can be serious, and include short- and long-term:

-Recent research has uncovered a troubling link between repeated head hits and dementia-like symptoms, which they have termed Chronic Traumatic Encephalopathy.
-What they have found is that in the brains of people with CTE, a naturally occurring protein, known as tau, builds up over time in certain patterns.
+Recent research has uncovered a troubling link between repeated head hits and dementia-like symptoms, which scientists have termed Chronic Traumatic Encephalopathy.
+What they have found is that in the brains of people with CTE, a naturally occurring protein, known as tau, builds up over time.
 The clumps of tau strangle brain cells, diminishing their ability to function.
 CTE often affects part of the frontal cortex, an area of the brain critical to thinking and executive function, including working memory, planning, and abstract reasoning.

 Research on CTE causes, symptoms, and risk factors is still ongoing, but medical professionals do agree, according to the Alzheimer’s Association, that CTE has been associated with dementia-like symptoms, including: